PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Default country**

-The _Default country_ droplist displays the full list of all countries.
+The _Default country_ droplist displays the list of all countries.
 The user can select the default country selected on FrontOffice (front-office) from droplist or typing at least one word using the search field on the top of droplist.

 **Set default country from browser language**